VATSALVARSHNEY108/B.O.I.-MARK-2/docs/EMOTIONAL_INTELLIGENCE_FEATURES.md

 ## Try It Out!

-Talk to VATSAL naturally:
+Talk to BOI naturally:
 - "I'm feeling overwhelmed with all this work"
 - "Just finished a major feature!
 Feeling great!"
 - "Can you help?
 I'm confused about this error"
 - "Thanks for being such a good assistant"

-VATSAL will understand and respond with emotional intelligence! 🧠💙
+BOI will understand and respond with emotional intelligence! 🧠💙

 ---